 What is notube[.]net?

-Notube[.]net is presented as the best free and fast YouTube downloader and converter.
-However, it is not legal to download videos from YouTube.
-Another reason not to use notube[.]net video downloading service is that this page uses rogue advertising networks, people who use it are being redirected to various untrustworthy websites.
+notube[.]net is presented as the best free and fast YouTube downloader and converter.
+Note, however, that it is illegal to download videos from YouTube.
+Another reason not to use the notube[.]net video downloading service is that this web page uses rogue advertising networks.
+Therefore, people who use it are redirected to other untrustworthy websites.

 |Name||Ads by notube.net|

 |Threat Type||Push notifications ads, Unwanted ads, Pop-up ads.|

 |Detection Names||Full List Of Detections (VirusTotal)|

 |Observed Domains||s49.notube[.]net, s40.notube[.]net, s44.notube[.]net, s48.notube[.]net, s47.notube[.]net, s45.notube[.]net, s43.notube[.]net, s41.notube[.]net, s42.notube[.]net, s50.notube[.]net.|